frank038/qmfm2/README.md

 - Progress dialog during copying operations: the current copying operation cannot be interrupted, only the following ones can be interrupted.
 - Delete (canc) key: selected items into the recycle bin if choosen so in the config file.

-Known issues:
-- in the /home directory is onto another disk partition the following change is needed for the trashcan to work properly: in the file qmfm2.py - line 6415, from if mount_point == "/": to if mount_point == "/" or mount_point == "/home":